nest/nest-simulator/testsuite/README.md

       @unittest.skipIf(not HAVE_GSL, 'GSL is not available')

-* Tests that need threading need to be protected in case NEST was compiled without threading support by the following command at the beginning of the test script (after loading `unittest`):
+* Tests that require certain features, such as threads, MPI or GSL, need to be skipped in the case where NEST was compiled without support for this feature.
+  This can be done by placing one of the following commands at the beginning of the test script (after loading `unittest`):

-      skip_if_not_threaded

-  `test_threads.py` shows how to skip PyNEST tests that require threading.

-* It is also possible to skip tests based on other criteria, using one of the following commands:

       skip_if_no_mpi
       skip_if_have_mpi
+      skip_if_not_threaded
       skip_if_without_gsl
       skip_if_without_music

   or skipping for an unspecified reason, with the following:

       /skipped exit_test_gracefully

+  `test_threads.py` shows how to skip PyNEST tests that require threading.

 * For more specific guidelines regarding tests in one of the different phases, see the README.md file in the corresponding directory.